5GZORRO/issm-mec-cnmp/README.md

 sudo ip link set ens3 promisc on
 ```

+## 5G Init-container

+5G Init-container get invoked during `Init` phase of free5gc NF deployment.
+It is responsible to setup DNS service name mappings for the various networks

+Refer [here](./5ginitcontainer) for more details

 ## free5gc images

 Log into host installed with docker and has access to docker.pkg.github.com